 3. Third, the global women’s movement should allocate the vast majority of its resources – financial, time and talent – to getting women into at least half of all decision-making roles in the institutions that influence women’s health, education, and labor market participation.
 This means going after positions of the highest influence and making sure there is a pipeline of stellar women to run/apply.
 The movement needs to play a major role in the establishment of hundreds of organizations supporting women to run for political office and corporate leadership in every region of the world.
 50% women leaders across governments, business and civil society is THE key to securing the global transformation the women’s movement has always sought.

 As for restricting access to safe abortion and contraception, we know how that story ends.
 Have we forgotten Romania?
 When women are forced to become mothers, when abortion is outlawed and contraception impossible to get, countries can say goodbye to a prosperous future.
-Nine out of every ten women who die from unsafe abortion is African or Asian.
+Nine out of every ten women who die from unsafe abortion live in Africa or Asia.
 Does the world really need to erect yet another barrier to hold these women back?

 But no amount of good arguments or solid evidence will persuade away the Global Gag Rule.
 And rather than spend the next eight years fighting it, the global women’s movement now has the power to run right over it.